haicenhacks/blog/posts/getting-started-with-the-proxmark3-easy-clone.rst

 ----

-Because basic HID and EM410 cards do not employ no cryptographic protection, all that is needed to clone them is a single scan.
+Because basic HID and EM410 cards do not employ any cryptographic protection, all that is needed to clone them is a single scan.
 Most techniques for obtaing the card to scan are done using social engineering or other means.
 This was shown on Mr. Robot Season 1 Episode 5.
 On some HID cards, the card number is printed on the back of the card.